Written by Green Diva Karen

 And buy a smaller holed strainer for the drain to catch all my hair.

-Listen to the lastest Green Divas Radio Show . . .
+Listen to the latest podcast from GD Studio . . .

 Dr. Karen Lee is a retired Chiropractor, publisher of drkarenslee.com, co-founder & partner of Green Sisterhood.
 She believes being a mom made her into a better doctor, researcher, and an advocate for wholistic health.
 She consults clients on clean living using holistic approach, everything from foods they eat to environment they live in.
 When she’s not consulting clients or writing about health, she’s developing healthy recipes for her family or cuddling up with her lapdog with a book.